NYPL/engineering-general/standards/peer-review.md

 - It MAY involve a team member who is less experienced with the tech stack.

   - Example: A team member who is familiar with PHP can sit down with a team member familiar with Ruby on Rails, walking through the idea behind the PHP code, followed by a list concrete tests showing the code works.

-## Pull Request Workflow

-A common type of peer review involves two or more developers reviewing a pull request from a code repository.

-- Developers when submitting pull request, SHOULD mark at least one (1) developer as reviewer.

-- Reviewers receiving pull request SHOULD accept the invitation and SHOULD review the code.

-- If reviewers do not respond to a review request by the 3rd business day, the author SHOULD follow up with a request for an in-person review.
-Project teams MAY establish a rhythm to increase predictability.
-  - Examples: "aim for a 4-hour turn-around", "review must be complete by 10am the next business day", or "send a Slack reminder for people who prefer").